- Published on

 There are many ways to deploy the docker image in cloud.

-Since there are different ways to deploy the image, I will explore deployment using Serverless - Lambda
+Since there are different ways to deploy the image, I will explore deployment using Serverless - Lambda.

 Some of the other serverless architecture deployment providers are: